 Measure your wall and assess your material needs.

 Plan out your pattern, this will dictate your cuts.

 Make your cuts.

 If you plan to paint and want a finished look… Paint it now, BEFORE you install it.

 Knock Off Rough Edges with a Sanding Block

 I gave ours a soft, slightly rounded finish.

-- We installed our wall with a running bond pattern.
-That means your pattern runs 2 – 3 – 2.
+We installed our wall with a running bond pattern.
+That means your design will run in a 2 – 3 – 2 pattern.
 One row with two boards, the next with three, the next with two, repeat.
 Seams meeting up every other row.